l-ramirez-lopez/prospectr/README.md

 Other useful functions are also available:

+ `read_nircal`      : read binary files of the BUCHI NIRCal software
  `readASD`          : read binary or text files from an ASD instrument (Indico Pro format)
  `spliceCorrection` : correct spectra for steps at the splice of detectors in an ASD FieldSpec Pro
  `cochranTest`      : detects replicate outliers with the Cochran _C_ test